 Commencement of Proceedings

 The goods have been sold and the services rendered.
-The invoice issued but…no payment.
+The invoice has been issued, but…no payment.
 Your unpaid invoice is now starting to hurt you and despite issuing a letter of demand, the monies due have not materialised.
 What’s next?

-Each State in Australia has slightly different steps or terminology for debt collection but essentially the process is the same.
-In New South Wales, the debt recovery process starts with the issue of a Statement of Claim at the Local Court if the debt is less than $100,000 or at the District Court for debts up to $750,000.
-Debts greater than $750,000 are filed in the Supreme Court, although in certain cases smaller amounts may be argued about in the Supreme Court where some special orders or issues are involved .
+Each state in Australia has slightly different steps and terminology for litigious debt collection but essentially the process is the same.
+In New South Wales, the debt recovery process starts with the filing of a Statement of Claim in the Local Court if the debt is less than $100,000; or in the District Court for debts up to $750,000.
+Debts greater than $750,000 are litigated in the Supreme Court, although in certain cases smaller amounts may be argued about in the Supreme Court where some special orders or issues are involved .

 You should provide your lawyer with some basic details so that you can be properly advised as to the correct path to follow.
-Documents such as a Credit Application and Terms of Trade are helpful, but not essential if you don’t have them.
-Copies of invoices issued are again helpful, especially if you have Terms of Trade printed on the invoice or its reverse.
-Any correspondence sent or received can also be of assistance, so that any alleged defences can be considered, and your lawyer can advise you of what can be expected in the debt recovery process you are about to embark upon.
+Documents such as any Credit Application and Terms of Trade are essential.
+Copies of invoices issued are also critical, especially if you they include Terms of Trade.
+Any correspondence sent or received from the debtor will also be of assistance, so that any alleged defences can be considered, and your lawyer can advise you of what can be expected in the debt recovery process.

-In our experience, a high percentage of Statement of Claims that are issued are paid by the debtor to avoid further action, as they were holding out on payment until they absolutely had to oil that squeaky hinge.
+In our experience, a high percentage of Statement of Claims that are issued are paid by the debtor to avoid further action, as the debtor finally accepts that attempts to delay payment have come to an end.

-If your debtor is a company, an alternate way to commence proceedings is to issue a formal demand, Creditor’s Statutory Demand.
+If your debtor is a company, an alternative way to proceed without litigation (at least initially) is to issue a Creditor’s Statutory Demand.
 This is a formal demand issued to the debtor pursuant to section 459E of the Corporations Act 2001 (Cth).
-No legal proceedings are required to issue this demand, which can be prepared by your lawyer, although unless there is a judgment for the debt, the demand must be supported by an affidavit sworn or attested to on your behalf that confirms the debt due and that it is not disputed.
-The section provides for a presumption of insolvency to be created if the debtor fails to respond to the demand within 21 days after service of the demand.
-If the presumption of insolvency arises, you may file an Application in the Supreme Court or Federal Court seeking an order that the company be wound up and a liquidator appointed.
+No legal proceedings are required to issue this demand, which can be prepared by your lawyer, although unless there is a judgment for the debt, the demand must be supported by an affidavit that confirms the debt is due and not disputed.
+If the debtor fails to respond to the demand within 21 days after service, the debtor is presumed to be insolvent.
+This will allow an application to be filed in the Supreme Court or Federal Court seeking an order that the company be wound up and a liquidator appointed.
 We have discussed further details regarding Creditor’s Statutory Demands in separately here.

-Your lawyer can best advise you on the better path to take after reviewing your documents and discussing with you the responses that can be received to service of the demand or Statement of Claim.
+Matthews Folbigg Lawyers can advise you on the best path to take after reviewing your documents and discussing with you the responses that can be anticipated to service of a demand or Statement of Claim.